mKeRix/room-assistant/docs/guide/quickstart-docker.md

 1. Create a new folder to store your room-assistant files in with `mkdir -p ~/room-assistant/config`.

 2. Create the file `~/room-assistant/config/local.yml` and put your configuration into it.
-The example below configures the [Home Assistant](/integrations/home-assistant) and [Bluetooth Classic](/integrations/bluetooth-classic) integrations, but there are many others to choose from.
+The example below configures the [Home Assistant Core](/integrations/home-assistant) and [Bluetooth Classic](/integrations/bluetooth-classic) integrations, but there are many others to choose from.
 For all options take a look at the [integrations](/integrations) section.

    ```yaml
    global: